 The logic behind the interactions between the users and the software.
 This includes the sample screen layout, buttons and functions that would appear on every screen, messages to be displayed on each screen and the style guides to be used.

 UI includes uploading interface, three display interfaces (Drugs, Drug Labels, Dosing Guideline).
 Those three display interfaces will show the users corresponding information(Drugs: serial numbers, name of drugs, drug URL, biomarker; Drug Labels: serial numbers, source, dosing Information, summary markdown; serial number, name, recommendation, drug ID, source, summary markdown).
 The uploading interface contains a “upload” button, an input box for name of submitter, a “select” button.
-Users can input the file after being annotated to this web page, then the web page will analyze the file and output a recommended drugs reports.
+Users can input the file after being annotated to this web page, then the web page will analyze the file and output a recommended drugs report.

 4.2 Hardware Interfaces